Is Applying For SSDI Difficult?

 Yes.
 You may think it’s as simple as explaining your situation to Social Security and then you get disability benefits.
 In reality, it’s not that easy.

-The application process is a complex legal matter.
+Applying for Social Security Disability is a complex legal matter.
 You must prove to Social Security that you are “disabled” according to their legal definition.
 And you must include thorough medical evidence that can prove your disability clearly.

 The Social Security Disability system involves thousands of rules, regulations, and procedures.

 You can be denied benefits if your doctor doesn’t know the legal definition of disability, or if a Social Security employee fails to obtain medical evidence on your behalf.

 The good news?
 You can appeal.